Color me more productive. Or, the bonus benefits of lighting upgrades

 Companies across the U.S. are discovering that, in addition to energy savings, employee productivity increases when lighting is optimized to task and time of day.

-It’s a given that proper lighting makes it easier for employees to perform tasks find their way around – but it’s much more important than that.
-By affecting hormones such as melatonin and nutrients such as vitamin D, it also has a big impact on the body, mind, and performance.
+It’s a given that proper lighting makes it easier for employees to perform tasks and find their way around – but it’s much more important than that.
+By affecting hormones such as melatonin and nutrients such as vitamin D, it also has a big impact on employee performance.

 Which Light is the Right Light?